-Rifabutin should be reduced when coadministered with PIs.
-See package inserts of individual PIs for dosing recommendations.
-If RTV is used to boost PIs, rifabutin should be reduced to 150 mg two or three times per week and close monitoring for rifabutin-associated AEs is advised.
+See the most recent package inserts of individual PIs for rifabutin dosing recommendations.
+If RTV is used to boost PIs, rifabutin should be reduced to 150 mg two or three times per week, and close monitoring for rifabutin-associated AEs is advised.